Outdoor Plumbing Installation: What You Need to Know for 2026

 Yard Hydrant $700 – $1,400 $1,045

-For a broader look at what plumbers charge for these projects, check the plumbing service cost guide for 2026 labor rates and estimates.
+For a broader look at what plumbers charge for these projects, check the plumbing service cost guide for 2026 labor rates and a full breakdown of plumber pricing.

 Pincher's Pro Tip